angeliasterling/one-click-hugo-cms/site/content/post/self-publishing-recording-an-audiobook.md

 **Re-Recording**

 When you are ready to re-record, the best way I found was to use Tracks > Add New > Mono Track.
 This will add a track below your original recording.
 Go to the timestamp you noted during the Reviewing phase.
 Click Mute on the original track, otherwise as you are recording your re-take your original track will play.
 Click Record and you'll see the re-take appear below the original.
 When you are done click stop.
 Then select your re-take from the new track and Edit > Copy it.
-Select your mistake in the original track and File > Paste.
+Select your mistake in the original track and Edit > Paste.
 You can then delete your new track and unmute the original.

 **Post Processing**